-- Locate the 12 mm plywood enforcement. - Drill pilot holes to the interior glass fiber surface to avoid cracking it. - · Attach the bracket to the plywood using the screws. - Attach the extinguisher to the bracket and make sure it stays firmly in place and is easily accessible.
+- 1. Center the extinguisher in the recess of the pedestal where the plywood is located. - 2.
+Drill pilot holes for the bracket screws to avoid cracking the wall surface. - 3.
+Attach the bracket to the plywood by using wood screws. - 4.
+Attach the extinguisher to the bracket and ensure it stays firmly in place and easily accessible.

-Figure 2.7 Deck seat box fire extinguisher
+Figure 2.7 Location of driver seat fire extinguisher seen from the bow (A)

-1. Plywood reinforcement
+1 Plywood reinforcement